top of page

 Electricians

-New outlet installations for Level 1 cord charging and Level 2 charging station installations are relatively easy, so any electrician should be able to do those.
-If you are considering a special EV rate from the utility or don't have an trusted electrician, talk with your utility company because they usually have a list of electricians that are experienced in EV charging station installations.
+New outlet installations for Level 1 cord charging and Level 2 charging station installations are relatively easy and can be done by any electrician.
+If you are considering a special EV rate from the utility or don't have a trusted electrician, talk with your utility company because they often have a list of electricians that are experienced in EV charging station installations.

 Workplace Charging

-Many employers are looking for ways to reduce their carbon footprint and one way to do that is to encourage employers to use more sustainable transportations for commuting.
-Walking, biking and public transportation are naturally great options, but companies are also looking to provide charging infrastructure to encourage EV adoption among those employees who still choose to use a personal car for commuting.
-Workplace charging can increase the electric vehicle miles traveled, increase the EV awareness among employees and even provide crucial charging infrastructure for those employees who, for any reason, haven't been able to install charging at their place of residence.
+Many employers are looking for ways to reduce their carbon footprint and one way to do that is to encourage employees to use more sustainable transportation for commuting.
+Walking, biking, and public transportation are great options, but companies are also looking to provide charging infrastructure to encourage EV adoption among those employees who still choose to use a personal car for commuting.
+Workplace charging can increase electric vehicle miles traveled, EV awareness among employees, and even provide crucial charging infrastructure for those employees who, for any reason, haven't been able to install charging at their place of residence.
 Learn more about the potential approaches and options by visiting www.WorkplaceCharging.com

 Public Charging